 5. Create domains and accounts

-Then, navigate in WebAdmin to Domains & Accounts → Manage Accounts to create users.
+- Navigate to WebAdmin → Domains & Accounts → Manage Accounts.
+Here you will be able to create email users.

 6. Linux Email Server configurations before going into production